wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/data_health.md

 - The **Active Coverage** percentage will be scoped to Data Assets that have been validated with at least one Expectation for the selected data quality issue in the last 30 days.

 - The number of **Total Data Assets** will not change.
-This always shows the current number of Data Assets in your GX Cloud Organization regardless of what if any Expectations they have.
+This always shows the current number of Data Assets in your GX Cloud workspace regardless of what if any Expectations they have.

 ## Next steps for improving data health